Is Morocco on YOUR Bucket List?

 Customary tips to tour guide, driver, etc.

-He will escort you to your hotel.
+He will escort you to your hotel (about 30 minutes).

 You will have free time at the hotel until dinner, served right at the hotel.